coleifer/peewee/docs/peewee/api.rst

     :param dict fields: a mapping of :py:attr:`~Field.db_field` to database column type, e.g. 'string' => 'varchar'
     :param dict ops: a mapping of operations understood by the querycompiler to expressions
     :param bool autorollback: automatically rollback when an exception occurs while executing a query.
+    :param bool use_speedups: use the Cython speedups module to improve performance of some queries.
     :param connect_kwargs: any arbitrary parameters to pass to the database driver when connecting

     The ``connect_kwargs`` dictionary is used for vendor-specific parameters that will be passed back directly to your database driver, allowing you to specify the ``user``, ``host`` and ``password``, for instance.
 For more information and examples, see the :ref:`vendor-specific parameters document <vendor-specific-parameters>`.